 Meaning and History

-The brand’s emblem seems timeless, as does the sports shoes it represents.
-Moreover, the logo has retained its basic structure, shape, and appearance for almost half a century.
-The brand itself goes back to 1906 when it got its original name, New Balance Arch Support Company.
-Due to the construction of the shoe, it is based on flexible arch support technology, which guarantees comfort and balance while running in such shoes.
-This was first conveyed in the name of the company, and then in its symbols.
+The brand’s emblem, like the athletic footwear it represents, seems timeless.
+Moreover, the logo has maintained its basic structure, shape, and appearance for almost half a century.
+The brand dates back to 1906, first named the New Balance Arch Support Company.
+The basis of the footwear design is the technology of flexible arch support, which guarantees comfort and balance while running in such shoes.
+This was first conveyed in the company’s name and then in its symbolism.

 What is New Balance?